Takiro/twitter-blocker/README.md

 This once was a small script I made quickly, mostly to block racist accounts and all their followers since these type of accounts often send their whole crowd after you.
 Now I use it mostly to block crypto/nft promoters.

 Despite there being other applications now that do the same, I continued to improve this whenever I found the time in the last years.
 This application can not be considered finished and probably never will be.
-It's a personal pet project, but I put it on GitHub because it may be of use for someone else, too.
+It's a pet project, but I put it on GitHub because it may be of use for someone else, too.

 The advantage this application has over others is that you don't have to create any other accounts or link your twitter to a third party.
 All data remains on your system.